DaSKITA/privacy-icons/README.md

 # Effective Transparency Information and Control
 Add transparency information according to the GDPR to your website using your privacy policy in [TILT format](https://github.com/Transparency-Information-Language/schema) and save the privacy preferences using [YaPPL](https://emidd.de/material).
-Designed according to _[Effective regulation through design](https://www.researchgate.net/profile/Elias-Belgacem/publication/355394794_Effective_regulation_through_design_-_Aligning_the_ePrivacy_Regulation_with_the_EU_General_Data_Protection_Regulation_GDPR_Tracking_technologies_in_personalised_internet_content_and_the_data_protectio/links/616e850225467d2f005ab081/Effective-regulation-through-design-Aligning-the-ePrivacy-Regulation-with-the-EU-General-Data-Protection-Regulation-GDPR-Tracking-technologies-in-personalised-internet-content-and-the-data-protectio.pdf)_ (von Grafenstein et al. 2021) proposed by the Privacy Icons Forum and technically powered by the _[Transparency Information Language and Toolkit](https://dl.acm.org/doi/10.1145/3442188.3445925)_ (Grünewald and Pallas 2021).
+Designed according to _[Effective regulation through design](https://www.researchgate.net/profile/Elias-Belgacem/publication/355394794_Effective_regulation_through_design_-_Aligning_the_ePrivacy_Regulation_with_the_EU_General_Data_Protection_Regulation_GDPR_Tracking_technologies_in_personalised_internet_content_and_the_data_protectio/links/616e850225467d2f005ab081/Effective-regulation-through-design-Aligning-the-ePrivacy-Regulation-with-the-EU-General-Data-Protection-Regulation-GDPR-Tracking-technologies-in-personalised-internet-content-and-the-data-protectio.pdf)_ (by Grafenstein et al. 2021) proposed by the Privacy Icons Forum and technically powered by the _[Transparency Information Language and Toolkit](https://dl.acm.org/doi/10.1145/3442188.3445925)_ (Grünewald and Pallas 2021).

 For more information, see also:
 - Privacy Icons Forum: https://www.privacy-icons.info/